 For many people, social media is essential to everyday life.
 With the explosion of websites such as Facebook and Twitter, and more recently Google+, employers are finding themselves faced with difficult questions.
 It is inevitable that with the wrong privacy settings and the press of a ‘Post’ button, employees could find themselves having little control over who views the contents of their private lives online.
 But what can employers do when an employee uses social media to make a disparaging comment about a manager, damages the reputation of the company or discloses confidential information?
+Our employment law specialists explain the benefits of having a robust social media policy.

 A recent employment tribunal case has shed some light on this issue, and illustrates the fine line that divides a person’s private life online and the workplace.
 In Preece v JD Wetherspoons Plc , the tribunal held that a pub manager was fairly dismissed for gross misconduct after she posted inappropriate comments about two customers.